On computational capabilities of Ising machines based on nonlinear oscillators,: Introduction

-Since the computational resource is accessed through the phase distribution, we consider a network of oscillators with identical natural frequencies.
-Then, in the rotating frame, the network is governed by
+The best theoretical performance, however, is not achieved automatically within the commonly adopted ways to implement machines based on synchronized networks.
+As the dynamical model describing these machines, we consider a network of oscillators with identical natural frequencies.
+In the rotating frame, the network is governed by \cite{shinomoto_phase_1986,wangSolving2021}

-where $\theta_m $ is the $m$-th oscillator phase, $A_{m,n} $ is the network adjacency matrix, $K $ is the coupling strength, and $K_s $ is is the strength of the phase injection \cite{adler_study_1946,zhang_study_1992,bhansali_gen-adler_2009}.
-To distinguish from the model with variable frequencies, we will refer to \eqref{eq:KM-full} as the quasistatic Kuramoto model (QKM).
+where $\theta_m $ is the $m$-th oscillator phase, $A_{m,n} $ is the network adjacency matrix, $K $ is the coupling strength, and $K_s $ is the strength of the phase injection~\cite{adler_study_1946, zhang_study_1992, bhansali_gen-adler_2009}, which facilitates aligning individual oscillator phases.
+To distinguish from the model with variable frequencies, we will refer to~\eqref{eq:KM-full} as the quasistatic Kuramoto model (QKM).

 The relation with the Ising model is often suggested along the following lines.
-QKM can be considered as induced by the Lyapunov function (a function monotonously decreasing with time with evolution of the system) \cite{shinomoto_phase_1986}
+QKM can be considered as induced by the Lyapunov function (a function monotonously decreasing with time with evolution of the system)~\cite{shinomoto_phase_1986}